acadadev/rosrider_doc/01_SPECS/README.md

 | **Parameter Manager** | Custom software to quickly and remotely set parameters.
 Useful for tuning |
 | **Calibration Software** | Scripts to determine torque constant of motors |

-This project is primarily a software-driven effort, and we continually develop and update our software as part of an ongoing, continuous development cycle.

 ### Supported Platforms